Temryuk: Economy

-The port of Temryuk is situated 4 kilometers (2.5 mi) from the town itself.
-The port is home to a large liquefied petroleum gas facility.
+The port of Temryuk is 4 kilometers (2.5 mi) from the town and is operated by Mechel Group.
+It is southern Russia's main export port for liquefied petroleum gas, and also exports oil and transships general cargo, bulk cargo, and grain.

 Administrative and municipal status

 Within the framework of administrative divisions, Temryuk serves as the administrative center of Temryuksky District.
 As an administrative division, it is, together with three rural localities, incorporated within Temryuksky District as the Town of Temryuk.
 As a municipal division, the Town of Temryuk is incorporated within Temryuksky Municipal District as Temryukskoye Urban Settlement.